 On the other hand, Ecwid does let you filter in order to speed up product sourcing, but it doesn’t work as smart as Shopify does.

-Shopify is limited to only 3 product options per product.
-Ecwid is much better, as long as you’re with a paid plan, your product options per product are unlimited.
+On the other hand, Ecwid is much better, as long as you’re with a paid plan, your product options per product are unlimited.

 Generally speaking, for most users, Shopify’s limitation isn’t a whole big deal.
 However, for those who are dealing with more complex requirements and need flexibility around product options, Ecwid is the clear winner here.

 🔸 Shopify vs Ecwid: Abandoned Cart Saving